 Indian investments may not be the same for awhile…

-I am sending this note because our study of multi currency portfolios have shown that after global investment markets tank as they have the last two months, emerging equity markets have been the first and strongest in recovery.
+I am sending this note because our study of multi currency portfolios have shown that after global investment markets tank, as they have these last two months, emerging equity markets are the first and strongest in recovery.

 This may not be the case now for several fundamental reasons.

 For the past three years, Indian and Chinese investments have been big winners.
 They have been the back bone of performance in the Emerging Multi Currency Portfolio we created and track with Jyske Bank.

 That Emerging Market Portfolio has performed astoundingly well, up 114% in 2006.
 Up 122% in 2007.

 Of course that portfolio has been slaughtered in 2008.
 In our last update from November 2007 to January 21, 2008 the Emerging Market Portfolio was down 36.78%.

 Surprisingly this was the second best performer of all six portfolios.

 |Emerging Market||-13.33%||– 9.80%||– 8.72%||-36.78%|

 Only the non leveraged portfolio did better and it is interesting to note that the emerging market portfolio performed better than the blue chip portfolio.